Gingin groundwater allocation plan

 • damage and loss of important groundwater-dependent ecosystems

-• the seawater interface moving inland, making groundwater saline.
+• seawater moving inland, making groundwater saline.

 Publications